woodrowbarlow/stop-hb805/_posts/2025-07-23-trigger-prov-ends-healthcare.md

+---
-# HB 805 Trigger Provision Ends Gender-affirming Care Coverage for 750,000 NC State Health Plan Members
+title:  "HB 805 Trigger Provision Ends Gender-affirming Care Coverage for 750,000 NC State Health Plan Members"

-## By Dr. Luka Thornton, July 23 2025

-Updated July 25 2025
+author: "Dr. Luka Thornton"
+---

 If passed, North Carolina **[HB 805](https://www.ncleg.gov/BillLookup/2025/H805) will strip gender-affirming care coverage for the [750,000 North Carolinians on the State Health Plan](https://www.nctreasurer.gov/news/press-releases/2025/05/20/state-health-plan-board-trustees-voted-2026-plan-changes-members)**.
 The bill has many other harmful implications.
 Here’s why no one (including AI) has recognized this one.